 Important considerations to note in the new clustering environment:

-Provisioning new nodes should be as simple as updating the
+Provisioning new instances involves updating the

-inventory file and re-running the setup playbook.
-It is important that this file contain all passwords and information used when installing the cluster or other nodes may be reconfigured.
+inventory file contains all passwords and information used when installing the cluster or other instances may be reconfigured.
 The

 [tower] hostA hostB hostC [database] hostDB